World Cup final should be played on biggest stage, say New York and New Jersey

-The United States, Canada and Mexico will co-host the global soccer showcase in three years and the big prize still up for grabs is the venue for the final match.
+The United States, Canada and Mexico will co-host the global football showcase in three years and the big prize still up for grabs is the venue for the final match.

 But during a call with Reuters, Adams and Murphy made it clear that, as they see it, there is only one choice.